DIET-LOGUE BRAND ACTIVATION

 Inspiration, Ideation, Iteration

-I tackled the signage first.
-I gathered images on Pinterest for inspiration and engaged in an initial iterative process where I quickly laid out visualizations that came to mind.
+I gathered inspiration images on Pinterest and engaged in an initial iterative process where I quickly laid out initial visualizations that came to mind.
+At the same time, I worked on the logo for Diet-logue.

 I solidified a concept involving hands holding phones and worked on further iterations, exploring how the individual pieces could work together in a designed space.
 I also looked at ways to display text and other visuals, including where to place the logo, another component I began working on.